 Tahini is made from untoasted and sometimes lightly toasted white sesame seeds and has a nutty, slightly bitter flavor.

 The black tahini gives this banana bread a slight nuttiness and depth of flavor.
-If you use regular tahini, this banana bread will not be as dark.
+This banana bread will not be as dark if you use regular tahini.
 Whichever tahini you use, the runnier it is, the better.

 How to make vegan chocolate tahini banana bread

-Start by preheating the oven to 350°F. Grease two 5x9 baking dishes with coconut oil or organic all-vegetable shortening.
+Start by preheating the oven to 375°F. Grease two 5x9 baking dishes with coconut oil or avocado oil.

-- In a large mixing bowl, mash the very ripe bananas with a large fork or potato masher.
-Add the wet ingredients.
-Combine the ingredients with a spatula.
+In a large bowl, mash the very ripe bananas with a large fork or potato masher.

-- Bake for fifty to sixty minutes, checking at fifty minutes if the bread is done.
+Bake for fifty to sixty minutes, checking at fifty minutes if the bread is done.
 See my tips below.
+Depending on your oven, you might need an extra five or ten minutes.

 How to tell when the chocolate tahini banana bread is done